kelleyb/rrs-site/README.md

 Simple website.
 Will add some backend later!

-not using expression web because it suddenly stopped working
+Now using Moderna bootstrap theme because this needs to be done REALLY soon.